Why It's Outdated to Favour Presenteeism over Productivity

 The COVID-19 pandemic has ushered in a new world of work and productivity — and many of the beliefs and traditions we accepted as axioms before 2020 have been shattered in a huge paradigm shift.

 For one thing, employees and employers have both realised that putting in long hours in the office isn't a necessary precursor to productivity.
-So with that in mind — why is presenteeism still such an important aspect of work?
+So with that in mind — why is presenteeism in the workplace still such an important aspect?
 We'll explore the issue in more depth right here.

 What Is Presenteeism?

-Presenteeism refers to reduced productivity that occurs due to employee health issues.
+Presenteeism refers to reduced productivity due to an employee's illness or health issues.
 This includes illness, injury or other medical and mental health conditions affecting a worker's ability to work.
 Presenteeism is not as tracked as absenteeism.
-However, the costs of presenteeism are larger in real terms as employees who suffer from long-term or chronic illnesses, such as heart disease, persistently see decreased productivity.
+However, the total cost of presenteeism is larger in real terms as sick employees who suffer from poor health, long-term medical conditions, or chronic illnesses, such as high blood pressure and heart disease, persistently see decreased productivity.

-It is important to note that employees contributing to presenteeism are those who are trying to give their best efforts but are suffering from a drop in workplace productivity due to a physical or mental issue or an ongoing medical condition.
+It is important to note that employees contributing to presenteeism are those who are trying to give their best efforts but are suffering from workplace productivity loss due to a physical or mental issue or an ongoing medical condition.

 A Changing Landscape and Persistent Issues